In Summer 2019 …

 Introduction to Critical Data Science (co-taught course, shared digitally)

-- Familiarity and expertise in basic coding (R or python, Excel).
+- Familiarity and expertise in basic coding (R/RStudio).

 - Understanding of theory and application of basic concepts in statistics.

 - Ability to write and present technical material to diverse audiences.

 - Intensive 8-week course with data lab component (fully digital)